 announced himself as the second guardian to the hands of the faith and

-then before the Ridvan convention in Wilmette, Illinios.
+then before the Ridvan convention in Wilmette, Illinois.
 Remey hoped and

 even expected that the Baha’is in America, “the Cradle of the Administra-

 tion,” would accept his as guardian.
 He had previously warned the hands